kallehed/compiler-dodecahedron/README.md

 Instead of doing a bunch of stuff with the Soken's, maybe I should generate an IR.
 It could be 4 item IR like: `a = b 'op' c`.
 Set register to op of two registers.
 Problem: don't know how to call functions?
 Function call could specify at which register they begin, but seems weird, would also be weird if function call was variable length, though maybe could store that in separate buffer (which register values function is called with)
 Something like f(1+2,3) would be converted to $0 = i64 1; $1 = i64 2; $2 = $0 + $1; $3 = i64 3; call f with $2,$3, could have table that says which f uses, or we could create 2 more registers: $4 = $2, $5 = $3, and do `call f start at $4`, and we would know to use $4 and %5.
 (This example is dumb because in the original the registers get next to each other).
 We could also delay the setting of the registers to not have to create 2 new registers.
 So we do: $0 = i64 1; $1 = i64 2; THEN: $2 = $0 + $1; $3 = i64 3; call f from $2.
 Though this seems harder to implement, because have to wait for everything to evaluate to next-to-last, before setting last to register.
 So would have to have a stack or something.
 IMPORTANT: Don't overthink with structs, complicated stuff THIS LANGUAGE ONLY HAS i64!
+Other solution: Instead of specifying which register they start at, the function call could be followed by the registers used.
+You would look up how many args the function call takes, then take that many things of the IR.
+Could be implemented with the InstrIterator, so it returns some kind of slice containing the registers.

 How should stuff like if statements be represented in Sokens?